It’s the 30th of October 2019, exactly 3 months and 4 days since my last post about our van trip with the cats.

 After about a month we’d had enough and decided to move on.
 And so we landed in Terradets.

 When we first drove toward it, I fell in love.
 The gorge took my breath away.
-However, a couple weeks later, my worst nightmare began.
+However, few weeks later, my worst nightmare began.
 Milù had vanished into thin air.
 But that’s a story for another day.

 We had to stay in Terradets for about 2 months – much longer than originally planned – because we had to keep looking for Milù.

 Every day, with 45 ° C – 7 degrees warmer than our body temperature! – we had to struggle to even walk, eat, sleep.
 And, of course, the search went on day and night, taking an immense toll on me, physically and mentally.
-To the point I had to be taken to the hospital!
+To the point I had a nervous breakdown and a sun/heat stroke, and had to be rushed to the hospital.

 Simba didn’t take the heat weaves too well either.